You are here

 Bequest in Will

 When you make or update your will, or by codicil to your will, you may designate a bequest to MHA of a specific dollar amount, a percentage of what is left after your other bequests, or a designated item of property or investment (eg. publicly traded stock).
+For examples of language to share with your attorney or professional advisor, please click here.

 Charitable Lead Trust